rodrimati1992/abi_stable_crates/readme.md

 # Minumum Rust version

-This crate support Rust back to 1.33, using a build script to automatically enable features from newer versions.
+This crate support Rust back to 1.34
+(previously 1.33,but had to abandon it because of an impossible to avoid internal compiler error related to associated types as types of associated constants), using a build script to automatically enable features from newer versions.

 # Cargo Features